Sponsors

 And another option with double quotes: --grep "groupA|groupB".

-And for more complex criterias: --grep "/get/i".
+And for more complex criteria: --grep "/get/i".
 Some shells as e.g. Git-Bash-for-Windows may require: --grep "'/get/i'".
 Using flags other than the ignoreCase /i (especially /g and /y) may lead to unpredictable results.

 describe('api', function () {